algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ## (table)
 - Can not execute the command -> command not found

-<a name="home-page"/></a>
+<a name="terminal"/></a>

-Displayed when the terminal is open, the Home Page serves three purposes:
+Displayed when the terminal is open, the home page serves three purposes:

-(login ?)
-Allow people to learn about all the commands
+- login page
+- home page

-### Login (out of scope ?)
+### Login
-(To more security, to access our project the user need to connect itself with :
+To more security, to access our project the user needs to connect itself with :
-- name/job (The name/job sections allows for up to 20 characters to be typed.)
+- user job title (job title section allows for up to 20 characters to be typed.)
 - password (The password section allows for up to 12 characters to be typed.
 To disguise them and prevent hacking, as the user types in the password box, asterisks (*) will appear instead of the characters that they type.)

-Keep in memory ?)
+### Home page
+To avoid any mistakes we will display the home page according to the login entered.
+- If the user is connected as a member of the maintenance team, he will see the state of all the signages.
+- If the user is connected as owner of the place where the signage is, he will be able to control the LEDs of his panel.
+He can not have access to the other brand signage.

-Then he will find a "home page" with all the command he can use and their description.
+Then they will find a all the commands they can use and their description :
+## (table)
+- check -> Check the state of the LEDs (maintenance team)
+- off -> Turn off the LEDs (owner)
+- on -> Turn on the LEDs (owner)
+- up -> increase the intensity of the LEDs (owner)
+- down -> decrease the intensity of the LEDs (owner)

+<a name="out-of-scope"/></a>

+## Out of scope

+To a better user experience, create a web interface will be easier.
+It will be use to manage the LEDs and see their states.
+We will use all the features mentioned above to develop our web interface.

 <!-- Questions
 - même interface pour maintenance -> login
-- qui sont les clients et les différences en conséquences -->
+- qui sont les clients et les différences en conséquences
+- vérifier les entrées du login pour être le plus clair : intitulé du job, entreprise... ?
+        -> changer les "owner" en conséquence-->